JNRowe/jnrowe.github.io/articles/tips/Custom_locations_in_the_GTK_filechooser.rst

 The :file:`gtkrc` being referenced is my `GTK+`_ configuration file that could be seen in the right hand vim_ window of the screenshot from that earlier post.
-It was actually open in that screenshot because I was changing my GTK+ theme, and not being a gnome_ user the simplest way to change it is via my :file:`~/.gtkrc-2.0`.
+It was actually open in that screenshot because I was changing my GTK+ theme, and not being a GNOME_ user the simplest way to change it is via my :file:`~/.gtkrc-2.0`.
 And, if you’re using KDE_ and wish to the settings for GTK+ applications you should edit :file:`~/.gtkrc-2.0-kde`.